Gas? Bloating? Generally “dodgy” digestion? Or does Food create digestive problems?

 Clinical studies have shown improvement in IBS patients who are treated for bacterial overgrowth.
 Naturally, those suffering from these symptoms should see their health care practitioner or contact our office for a comprehensive evaluation.
 In some cases, testing is not necessary.

 The standard treatment for SIBO in the USA is an antibiotic called rifaximin.
-Because this drug is not well absorbed throughout the body, it mostly stays in the gut and is very effective against SIBO.
+Because this drug is not well absorbed throughout the body, it mostly stays in the gut and is very effective against the bacteria that cause SIBO.
 Some of our clients choose this type of treatment.
-However, Rifaximin is not funded in New Zealand, and research has revealed that response rates using botanical treatments are about the same as using antibiotics.
+However, Rifaximin is a very expensive drug (around $1000/course) and is not funded in New Zealand.
+Research has revealed that response rates using botanical treatments are about the same as using antibiotics.
 Furthermore, relapse rates tend to be higher in those who choose antibiotic treatment.
-If using antibiotcs, following our guidelines is important to get the gut in good shape again and minimise the risk of reinfection.
+If using antibiotics, following our guidelines is important to get the gut in good shape again and minimise the risk of reinfection.
 Contact us to book an appointment (90 mins)

 It is important to be aware that those who are susceptible to SIBO may be prone to recurrence.
 Management of SIBO is very individual, however we follow the following principles: